Section 5.6 Relations in Action

 relates to p2

-if and only if the sum of lightness values in p1
+if and only if the total lightness of p1

 .top()